 How did they do it?
 They used one brilliant strategy:

 To see such massive list growth, the Hustle built a program to reward subscribers for referring their friends.

 This program gave their existing subscribers a unique URL that they could share with their friends.
 The URL went to an optin landing page that looked like this:

 In the email, they explained all the prizes for referring a specific number of subscribers.
 If they get 5 friends to sign up, then they get access to their private community.
-20 sign ups gets them a t-shirt.
+20 signups and they’d get a t-shirt.
 Next is a hoodie, and finally is a free ticket to their convention.

-Ambassadors could also log in to see how many subscribers they have referred, so they can track their progress:
+Ambassadors could also log in to see how many subscribers they have referred, so they could track their progress:

-All of this was coded using the tips from Tim Ferriss’s post here.
+All of this was coded using tips from Tim Ferriss’s post here.